ms-sambell/aks-logging-cost-optimisations/README.md

 ![dcr](.img/log-reduction.png)

-However to make the most of the DCR, review your Pod Logs and identify any noisy / unhelpful log messages.
+To make the most of the DCR, review your Pod Logs and identify any noisy / unhelpful log messages.
 Ideally applications should only log useful information.
 To quick start reviewing your pod logs import my [AKS Workbook](https://github.com/ms-sambell/aks-workbook) and navigate to the logs table.

 ![example-pod-logs-audit](.img/logs.png)